 Dentist Dr Guilia D’Anna tells Mum’s Grapevine that it’s super important to keep baby teeth clean and healthy, even though they only hang around for a few years.

 “The best thing to remember is that a baby should never go to sleep sucking on a bottle of anything other than water.
 Milk includes natural sugar, called lactose.
 This has the ability to cause ‘bottle caries’ or ‘bottle decay’ which is literally decay that occurs due to bottle feeding.

 “Parents don’t need to be too worried about feeding, there just needs to be a break between milk sessions (as there naturally is).
 The problem occurs when parents put the baby to bed with a bottle so that the baby can suck on the bottle constantly for potentially hours at a time.
 Another no-no is letting your baby drink fruit juices between milk sessions, for the same reason where the decay rate is likely to go up.

 Gentle wiping: In the early stages, to clean teeth, wiping the gums and teeth with a face washer is all that is needed.
 The aim is to gently wipe off any plaque that occurs.
 There is definitely no need to use toothpaste this early.

 First toothbrush: As your baby grows up, using a toothbrush is more important.
 The child becomes accustomed to the process.
 Again there is no need for toothpaste, as diet is more important here.

 Toothpaste: When using toothpaste, only use a very small smear on the toothbrush until you know that your child can reliably spit out.
-Too much toothpaste at an early age can cause permanent defects on the developing adult teeth, called fluorosis.
+Too much toothpaste at an early age can cause permanent effects on the developing adult teeth, called fluorosis.
 Fluoride is great for teeth, but it is meant to be superficially applied only, not ingested.
-So until you know your child can spit out the excess and is not swallowing it, use just a touch of paste.
+So until you know your child can spit out the excess and is not swallowing it, use low-fluoride toothpaste in small amounts.

 When should baby see the dentist?